Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 **Charges**: This item has 4 charges and regain all charges at the end of a long rest.

 **Volley**: You can spend two charges to replace one attack with a volley of spectral arrows in a 30 foot cone.
-All creatures in the cone must succeed a dexterity saving throw, dc 8+ proficiency bonus + dexterity modifier or take 2d8 force damage, halfed on a save.
+All creatures in the cone must succeed a dexterity saving throw, dc 8 + twice your proficiency bonus, or take 2d8 force damage, halfed on a save.

 ---